mohith2017/ticket-management-bioverse/README.md

 - Toggle between Admin and End user portal
 - Logging of successfully completing submission

+IMP NOTE: Response has to be >=10 characters

 Admin
 - List view of existing tickets - in order of most recently created ticket to least
 - Respond to the user's ticket in real-time